TuringLang/JuliaBUGS.jl/README.md

 We still encourage users to write new programs using the Julia-native syntax, because of better debuggability and perks like syntax highlighting.

 ### Using Self-defined Functions and Distributions
 Users can register their own functions and distributions with macros.
 However, note that any functions used must be _pure_ mathematical functions, i.e., side-effect free.

+It is allowed to register a function that returns varying types of `Distribution` depending on the inputs.
+But it's important to ensure that the `length` of the distribution remains consistent across all potential returned distributions.

 ```julia
 julia> # Should be restricted to pure functions that do simple operations